 Every spring over a million bats move into the South Congress Bridge over Lake Bird Lake.
 As the unofficial mascot of Austin, the bats fly out each sunset in a dizzying pattern munching on bugs.

 Choose your viewing spot carefully since the sleepy bats like to pee-pee first thing after leaving their roost.
-Several bats colonies live in Austin, this is the most famous colony.
+Several bat colonies live in Austin; this is the most famous colony.